Boiling Spring Wilderness

 Numerous federal- and state-listed species will benefit from this project.
 Red-cockaded Woodpeckers, a federally-endangered species, rely on pine savanna habitat, a natural community that is fire-dependent.
 Adjacent conservation properties actively manage for this species and expanding conservation nearby will help support large-scale management.

-The project area also supports Venus flytraps, a charismatic, carnivorous plant species found only in the sandhills and Coastal Plain longleaf pine habitats of the Carolinas.
-Venus flytraps have captured the wonder of naturalists all the way back to Charles Darwin in 1875, who was the first to describe insectivorous plants.
-Other carnivorous plants are prevalent throughout the site, including pitcher plants and sundews.
+The project area also supports carnivorous plant species that thrive in the sandhills and Coastal Plain longleaf pine habitats of the Carolinas.
+These fascinating plants have captured the wonder of naturalists all the way back to Charles Darwin in 1875, who was the first to describe insectivorous plants.

 Other notable species that occur at this site include the Eastern Painted Bunting, Bachman’s Sparrow, and black swamp-snake.